Silk-GUI/appManager/README.md

 Does now:

 1. Install apps from github.
+2. Allow you to add local apps
-2. View list of installed apps
+3. View list of installed apps
-3. Delete apps
+4. Delete apps

 Will do:

-1. Allow you to add local apps
-2. view available apps
+1. view available apps
-3. update apps
+2. update apps

 ### Contributing